OSCI Blog

 Systemic Ableism

-Breaking Down Systemic Ableism: How It Manifests and What We Can Do About It Ableism goes beyond personal bias.
-It lives in the systems and structures that shape our daily lives.
-Systemic ableism includes policies, laws, and institutional norms that create barriers for disabled people.
-These systems often center non-disabled needs and perspectives.
-Many believe [...]
+Breaking Down Systemic Ableism: How It Manifests and What We Can Do About It Ableism isn’t just about individual prejudice; it’s embedded in the structures and systems that shape daily life.
+Systemic ableism refers to the policies, laws, and institutional norms that create barriers for disabled people, often prioritizing the needs and perspectives of non-disabled [...]

 Wheelchair Maintenance Workshops – Why It Matters

-A Community-Driven Solution for Wheelchair Maintenance For many Oregonians who use wheelchairs, even a small repair can cause major disruptions.
-For example, a flat tire or a loose part often means waiting weeks—or even months—for a fix.
-As a result, people stay stuck at home and can’t carry on with their daily lives.
-This situation [...]
+A Community-Driven Solution for Wheelchair Maintenance For many Oregonians who use wheelchairs, a small repair can lead to major disruptions.
+A flat tire or a loose part can mean waiting weeks—or even months—for a fix, leaving people stuck at home and unable to go about their daily lives.
+It’s frustrating and unfair, which is why [...]

 Right to Repair in Oregon